Eucryphia: plant, cultivate and maintain

 Eucryphia lucida Gilt Edge

-This variety stands out for its variegated foliage: it bears narrow green leaves beautifully marginate with yellow.
-It also produces stunning white flowers in summer.
+This variety is distinguished by its variegated foliage: it bears narrow green leaves beautifully marginate with yellow.
+It also offers superb white flowers in summer.

 • Flowering time September, October